 The issues surrounding the application of massage through all stages of pregnancy are specific.
-They include legal, medical, therapist training and protection of the consumer.
+They include legal, medical, therapist training and protection of the consumer and the therapist.

-Massage & Myotherapy Australia (Association) is of the opinion that massage during pregnancy is within the scope of practice of massage therapists and remedial massage therapists who have undertaken further specialised training in pregnancy massage other than the training received within the National Health Training Package (HLT)i.
+Massage & Myotherapy Australia (Association) is of the opinion that massage during pregnancy is within the scope of practice of massage therapists, remedial massage therapists and myotherapists who have undertaken further specialised training in pregnancy massage other than the training received within the National Health Training Package (HLT)i.

-To avoid ethical complaints in relation to massage during pregnancy, the Association believes the client should have available to them adequate information about the risks involved throughout all stages of pregnancy and the opportunity to informed consent prior to the treatment.
+To avoid ethical complaints in relation to massage during pregnancy, the client must have available to them adequate information about the risks involved throughout all stages of pregnancy and informed consent prior to the treatment must be obtained.